Margin Trading

 The diagrams below illustrate the detailed liquidation logic and the calculation of the liquidation price.

-Borrowing fees will cause liquidation prices to change over time.
+will cause liquidation prices to change over time.
 Hence, it is important to monitor your liquidation price.